cs2113-s23/cs2113-s23.github.io/projects/project-1.md

 Fully implement mice actions such that:
 * After 20 rounds of simulation time, a mouse produces a new baby mouse at the same location
 * A mouse dies after 30 rounds simulation time
-* A mouse randomly turns, changes directions 20% of the time
+* A mouse randomly changes directions 20% of the time
-* A mouse is displayed as a blue dot.
+* A mouse is displayed as a blue dot
+* The `Mouse` class must extend the `Creature` class using good OOP practices

 #### Level 1: Mice and Cats (up to 45 points)